LIZELUAN/Redcap-Statistics/README.md

   4. the number of patient id (as well as patient name) recorded by each doctor.

 The output file is an xlsx file containing the statistical information.

+How to use:
+Please run the below command to activate the environment: conda env create -f redcap_analysis.yaml